bodebisi/Darey.io-Projects/Project 7 Devops Tooling Website Solution.md

 ### sudo mysql
 ### create database tooling

-Create a database user and name it webaccess
-Grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr
+Create a database user and name it webaccess, grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr
 ![Screen Shot 2023-08-13 at 12 34 57 AM](https://github.com/bodebisi/Darey.io-Projects/assets/132711315/3d5a96ce-0bb6-4a18-a064-c4e7d781e8dc)
 ![Screen Shot 2023-08-13 at 12 35 53 AM](https://github.com/bodebisi/Darey.io-Projects/assets/132711315/1208564f-dde4-48e6-a142-1627c2c04192)
 ### create user 'webaccess'@'172.31.80.0/20' identified by 'password';